 There are a surprising number of top-quality international schools present in Colombia which generally follow a standard US or UK schooling system.
 Lessons are most likely to be taught in English.
 Facilities are typically excellent and small class sizes mean more of the teacher’s attention.

 The end result is that expat children can be accommodated well in Colombia and are unlikely to drop behind their friends back home.
 Such a concept is important because it means that transitioning to university overseas – if the desire arises – is far simpler.

-The end result of such diversity is that rather than having a handful of dishes which are popular right throughout the country, instead each area has its signature dishes.
-While there are common themes between them, the reality is that these huge range of foods and drinks can make visiting Colombia a tremendously exciting prospect for the palette.
+The end result of such diversity is that rather than having a handful of dishes that are popular right throughout the country, instead, each area has its signature dishes.
+While there are common themes between them, the reality is that this huge range of foods and drinks can make visiting Colombia a tremendously exciting prospect for the palette.

 The closest thing that Colombia has to a national dish is known as “bandeja paisa”, a hearty dish of steak and pork, served on a bed of rice and beans and topped with a fried egg.
 It should come as no surprise, however, that this meal may come in many forms and much debate exists even within Colombia as to what the “right” way to serve it is.

 To give some ideas about other popular meals, “bunuelos” are deep-fried balls combining flour and cheese, while tamales are the Colombian equivalent of pasties; maize dough that has been filled with meat and vegetables and then fried.

 Perhaps rather less appealing to Western palettes is “hormigas culonas”, which takes the form of giant flying ants that have been salted and roasted.
 Quite why the locals consider this an aphrodisiac is anyone’s guess.